Erdenebayar2/Higher_Inductive_Invariants/README.md

 The repository contains:

-* the SageMath implementation of the algorithms;
+* a `software` directory containing the SageMath implementation of the algorithms;
 * a `benchmark` directory containing linear loop examples;
 * scripts for running the algorithms on all benchmarks;